 Given the heavy weighting on emissions in CSC competition scoring, the team determined that a commercially available snowmobile engine offered the best starting point.
-Commercially available turbocharged versions of the FS and 660 are capable of power output of 97 kW (130 hp).
-To compare the emissions of different engines, the UW team examined a SwRI study which compared conventional two-stroke snowmobile emissions to that of the Arctic Cat 660 and the Polaris Liberty.
-As seen in Table 1 the un-catalyzed four-stroke engines slightly increase $\rm NO_x$ emissions while significantly reducing HC and CO emissions.
+Commercially available turbocharged versions of the Polaris FST and Ski-doo 4-TEC are capable of power output of 97 kW (130 hp).
+To compare the emissions of different engines, the Madison team examined a SwRI study which compared conventional two-stroke snowmobile emissions to that of the Arctic Cat 660 and the Polaris Liberty.
+As seen in Table 1 the un-catalyzed four-stroke engines slightly increase NO_x emissions while significantly reducing HC and CO emissions.

-Table 1: Emissions Data from a SwRI Study [2].
+Table 1: Emissions Data from a SwRI Study [3].

-HC CO NO x
+HC СО NO x

 g/kW-hr g/kW-hr g/kW-hr

 Two-stroke average 189 517 0.72

 Arctic Cat 660 (4s) 6.2 79.9 10.6

 Polaris Liberty (4s) 3.2 79.1 7.0

 High-performance turbocharged snowmobile engines such as the Polaris FST and Arctic Cat 660T almost double the power output of the base engine but at a penalty of increased emissions, fuel economy and cost.
-Studying the CSC competition results from 2006 and 2007, the naturally aspirated FS engine consistently achieves a 9% increase in fuel economy when compared to the Polaris FST engine.
+Studying the CSC competition results from 2009 and 2010, the naturally aspirated FS engine consistently achieves a 9% increase in fuel economy when compared to the Polaris FST engine.
 However, new technologies are making it easier to create a clean, fuel efficient and yet powerful turbocharged engine.